CDRT/docs/bios/glossary.md

 *See also:*

-Custom mode
+Custom mode, Setup Mode

 ---

 ### BIOS

-  Basic Input/Output System (overrides user OS permissions to access settings in all cases; has no access to OS settings)
+  Basic Input/Output System

+  Overrides user OS permissions to access settings in all cases; has no access to OS settings.

  *More information:*
   - ["What Is BIOS?" at Lenovo Support](https://support.lenovo.com/lt/en/videos/vid100790-what-is-bios)